knpuniversity/symfony2-series/knpu/episode1/installation.md

 again.

 This method *can* be a security issue if you're deploying to a shared server.
-Check out Symfony's `installation chapter`_ for details on other ways to setup your permissions.
+Check out Symfony's [installation chapter][installation chapter] for details on other ways to setup your permissions.
 ```